 The time may have come for you to step into the role of caring for your aging parents.
 You have noticed that they are not able to do what they used to do and you’re concerned about their safety.
 Perhaps they have fallen or you are noticing that they can’t

 When we live apart from our loved ones, we often find it challenging to help when we want to be there for them.
 I lived through this experience as a daughter who lived 8 hours away from her parents.
 I understand the challenges you and your loved ones face.
-We
+At

 When your aging parents are not ready to move but you are noticing some challenges, here are a few things you can do to help them continue to live safely in their home.

 Do a walkthrough with the lights off or in very low

 Continuing the series in helping our parents and aging loved ones make the decision to downsize and/or move, this video covers the five key things to consider before downsizing.